Revisiting leptonic nonunitarity: A minimal and robust set of constraints

+LFU constraints arise from tree-level processes and are applicable in any model in which the extra states are kinematically inaccessible at meson and lepton mass scales.
+In order to avoid the LFU bounds one has to introduce either light fermions which are singlets under the SM gauge group, also known as light sterile neutrinos, and/or introduce nonstandard neutrino interactions in a way that mimics the SM prediction.
+Therefore we argue these limits cannot be avoided without further NP in the neutrino sector.

-In our analysis, we use a set of LFU constraints provided by the HFLAV collaboration~\cite{HFLAV:2019otj}, as summarized in Table~\ref{tab:LFU_HFLAV}.
-More details as to LFU bounds from additional processes, and in particular those relevant for neutrino production, can be found in appendix~\ref{app:LFU}.
-The allowed deviations are of ${\cal O}(10^{-3})$ at most.
-Thus, when considering ${\cal O}(1)$ unitarity violation, all row normalization factors, $N_\alpha$, can be thought of as moving together in the allowed flat direction.
-As can be seen from Table~\ref{tab:LFU_HFLAV}, the only considerable freedom that remains is of the \textit{universal normalization}, which we denote as $N^{\rm univ.}$,
+In our analysis, we use a set of LFU constraints provided by the HFLAV Collaboration~\cite{HFLAV:2019otj}, as summarized in Table~\ref{tab:LFU_HFLAV}.
+More details as to LFU bounds from additional processes can be found in Appendix~\ref{app:LFU}.